Height: 95¹/₄ in (242 cm)

 A magnificent George I red japanned bureau cabinet

-A wonderful example of the eighteenth century English obsession with the Orient and Chinoiserie decoration.
-Although English in form, and a very good example of the interesting interiors these bookcases can have, the decoration is entirely oriental in inspiration.
-The upper section with a broken arched cornice flanking a silvered flame finial above two doors with bevelled mirror plates and a candle slide below each mirror.
-The lower section with a decorated fall above an arrangement of two short and two long drawers.
+A superb George I red japanned and gilt chinoiserie decorated secretaire cabinet.
+The upper section with a broken arched cornice flanking the original silvered flame finial above two doors with bevelled mirror plates and candle slides.
+The interior of the upper section opening to reveal decoration to the reverses of the doors and with a central arched door, flanked by gilded pilasters and folio divides, and opening to reveal a compartment with shelving, all above a series of pigeon-holes and small drawers below.
+The lower section with a decorated fall above an arrangement of two short and two long graduated drawers.
 The bookcase standing on bun feet.
-The interior of the upper section opening to reveal decoration to the backs of the door and with a central arched door, flanked by gilded pilasters and folio divides, and opening to reveal a compartment with shelving above and pigeon-holes and small drawers below.
-The lower section continues the theme of a central arched door flanked by pilasters with pigeon-holes and drawers.
-The writing surface with a silk velvet panel.
+The interior of the bureau section with a central arched door flanked by pilasters, with further pigeon-holes and drawer and a silk velvet lined writing surface.